VibhavSharmaApps/JobHunterHelper/replit.md

 ## Overview

 This is a full-stack job application tracking system built with React and Express.js.
 The application helps users manage their job search process by tracking job URLs, applications, and personal preferences.
-It features a modern UI built with shadcn/ui components and Tailwind CSS, with a PostgreSQL database managed through Drizzle ORM.
+It features a modern UI built with shadcn/ui components and Tailwind CSS, with Supabase for database storage, Cloudflare for file storage, and NextAuth for authentication.

 ## System Architecture